rotundasoftware/matches-where-query/README.md

 ```

 ## startsWith
-The compared attribute must be a string that starts with the string value provided to result in a match.
+The compared attribute must be a string that starts with the string value provided to result in a match. `NULL` values are automatically discarded.

 ```
 {